oroinc/documentation/backend/entities/data-grids/index.rst

 Create the Controller and View
 ------------------------------

-To make your datagrid accessible you need to create a controller that can be visited by the user which will serve a view that renders the configured datagrid:
+To make your datagrid accessible, create a controller that the user can visit, which will serve as a view that renders the configured datagrid:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Controller/TaskController.php